 Prerequisite, A minimum of B- in both CSCI 504 and CSCI 516, or permission of the instructor.
+(Second semester/3 credits)

 This course will examine and discuss the life cycle of computer software.
 The major issues addressed are: analysis of the project, requirements specification, design, coding, testing and reliability, and maintenance.